American Trucking Association Wants Speed Limiting-Devices in Big Rigs

 Roughly 70 percent of all commercial trucking companies maintain speed limit requirements, but many believe a national regulation would eliminate any confusion and establish an industry-wide standard.

 There is no doubt that operating at excessively high speeds causes wear and tear on tires and other parts of a truck.
 Regardless of the type of vehicle, faster speeds break tires down faster than conservative speeds.

-At The Edwards Law Firm, we want to keep motorists and truckers safe from unnecessary accidents and injury.
+At The Edwards Law Firm, our reputable Tulsa truck accident attorneys want to keep motorists and truckers safe from unnecessary accidents and injury.
 We support commercial vehicle operators driving at more conservative speeds, and we will continue to update this story as more details about the proposed legislation become available.